OUDSL/omeka-guide/index.md

 * [Conclusion](#conclusion)

 ## What is Omeka?
 [Omeka](https://omeka.org/classic/) is an open-sourced content management system (CMS) developed by the [Roy Rosenzweig Center of History and New Media at George Mason University](https://rrchnm.org/).
-Omeka was created to share digital collections and build online exhibits.
-It has an easy to use interface that allows users to create websites without any coding.
+Omeka was created to share digital collections and interactive online exhibits.
+It has an easy-to-use interface that allows users to build websites without any coding.
 In this tutorial, we will go through how to add items (and metadata about those items) to a digital collections in Omeka and then create rich exhibits using those collections.

 [Return to Top](#about)

 ### Example Projects
 Omeka has been used since 2007 in a wide variety of projects.
-You can view example project in the [Omeka Classic Directory](https://omeka.org/classic/directory/).
+You can view example websites in the [Omeka Classic Directory](https://omeka.org/classic/directory/).
 Take a few minutes to look through some of the different projects built on the platform.

 The University of Oklahoma Libraries' Digital Scholarship Lab (DSL) has been involved in the creation of several Omeka sites.
-Here are two examples from our Lab.
+Here are two examples from the DSL.
 * [Making of Modern America: Discovering the Great Depression and New Deal](http://newdeal.oucreate.com/)
 * [Project Jordan: The Wives of English Kings](http://www.jordanproject.oucreate.com/)